 Consider machine polishing your car with a machine buffer after a clay bar.
 It is probably the most important step that corrects the paintwork to minimise any blemishes that may have been caused as a result of the dust storm.
 It is arguably the most important car detailing step as it rejuvenates the paintwork and leaves that new glossy finish at the end.
 If you have never corrected paintwork before, always do consider using a professional exterior car detailer to ensure that you do not further mar or damage the paintwork as you could essentially burn the paintwork if you do not know what you are doing.

 Whether you are lacking time, equipment or expertise, we completely understand.
-Which is why Schmicko, Australia’s #1 rated mobile car wash & detailing service, are happy to service your vehicle during these unexpected and wild weather conditions.
+Which is why Schmicko, Australia’s #1 rated mobile car care provider, our team are happy to service your vehicle during these unexpected and wild weather conditions.
+You can ask about our other services today such as dash cam installation, car roof lining repairs and much more..
 For more information, you can view our packages below.

 Do yourself a favour and book a premium car wash & detailing service today!